-School attendance is essential to academic success, but too often students, parents and schools do not realize how quickly absences - excused as well as unexcused - can add up to academic trouble.
-Chronic absence - missing 10 percent of the school year, or just 2-3 days every month-can translate into third-graders unable to master reading, sixth-graders failing courses and ninth -graders dropping out of high school.1 The impact hits low-income students, who most depend on school for providing opportunities to learn, particularly hard.2
+Attendance is essential to school success, but too often students, parents and schools do not realize how quickly absences - excused and unexcused - can add up to academic trouble.
+Chronic absence - missing 10 percent of the school year, or just 2-3 days every month-can translate into third-graders unable to master reading, sixth-graders failing courses and ninth-graders dropping out of high school.
+Low-income students, who most depend on school for opportunities to learn, are especially harmed when they miss too much instruction.

-Chronic absence is an alarming, largely overlooked problem that is preventing too many children from having a chance to learn and succeed.
-It currently affects 5 million to 7.5 million students - more than one in 10 - nationwide.3 In some communities, chronic absence has reached epidemic proportions, affecting more than one in every four students.
-States that have analyzed their data find it is a problem in districts of every size, urban, suburban and rural.4 Stemming this crisis is essential to our country's economic and educational future.
+Chronic absence is an alarming, largely overlooked problem that is preventing too many children from having an opportunity to learn and succeed.
+It affects 5 million to 7.5 million students- more than one in 10 - nationwide.
+This is not just a problem in middle and high school: It starts in kindergarten and preschool.
+It is a problem in districts of every size, urban, suburban and rural.
+In every state, missing too much school correlates with weaker standardized test scores.

-The good news is that we can fix this problem.
-Chronic absence can be reduced when schools and communities partner to build a strong culture of attendance and work with students and families to identify barriers to getting to school.
-This work starts by helping everyone in a community recognize that they have a stake and a role in ensuring that students are in school every day so they can learn.
-It then requires careful attention to data and strategic, locally tailored interventions to address the challenges keeping students from attending school regularly.
+Stemming this crisis is essential to our country's economic and educational future.
+The good news is this is a problem we can fix when schools and communities work with students and families, starting in the early grades, to identify barriers to getting to school, help students overcome these barriers and cultivate a culture of attendance that encourages showing up every day even when it isn't easy.
+This starts by helping everyone in the community recognize they have a stake and a role.
+It requires careful attention to data and strategic, locally tailored interventions to address attendance challenges.

-This year, we're using the second-annual Attendance Awareness Month to encourage schools and communities not only to deliver the message that attendance matters, but also to take concrete steps to turn around chronic absence.
-Everybody has a role to play: parents, schools, city agencies, community nonprofits, afterschool programs, healthcare providers, businesses and others.
-While it is important to emphasize attendance throughout the year, the start of the school year is essential.
-Fall is when schools and communities lay out expectations for the coming year and can develop a culture of attendance that will continue throughout the year.
-Our first Attendance Awareness Month in September 2013 brought in hundreds of schools and communities.
-To keep the momentum going, we're providing this expanded toolkit with:
+We're using the third-annual Attendance Awareness Month to encourage schools and communities to "Map the Attendance Gap," determining who, when and where students are most likely to miss too much school.
+Why is also important: What challenges or misconceptions are keeping students from getting to class?
+We also want to know how schools and communities are turning attendance around so that all students have an equal opportunity to learn.
+Everybody has a role to play: parents, schools, healthcare providers, city agencies, nonprofits and foundations, afterschool programs, businesses, faith leaders and others.
+While it is important to emphasize attendance all year, the start of the school year is essential.
+Research shows that poor attendance in the first month can predict trends for the entire year.

-- Ideas for parent summits and outreach to families - Posters, incentives and contests to encourage students - A template proclamation from a mayor, school board or superintendent - Public Service Announcements on national and local media - Tools especially for educators - Free data tools to identify students and schools with high levels of at-risk attendance - Strategies for mobilizing a community-wide campaign to help break down the barriers to good attendance
+For the past two years, Attendance Awareness Month has engaged hundreds of schools and communities.
+This year, our expanded toolkit offers:

+- Ideas for summits and outreach to families

+- Posters and contests to encourage students

+- Template proclamations from mayors, school boards or superintendents

+- Tools for principals and teachers

+- New tools for preschool providers

+- Free data tools for Mapping the Gap

+- Strategies for bringing together community stakeholders

-Over 40 national organizations are working together to ensure that everyone can participate: from a single school to a citywide coalition to a national organization.
-Sign up here to receive email updates on Attendance Awareness Month.
+Nearly 50 national organizations are working together to ensure everyone can participate: from a single school to a citywide coalition to a national organization.
+Sign up here to receive regular updates and tips for improving attendance.